ethanabrooks/dissertation/policy-iteration.typ

 == Conclusion
-Our main contribution in this chapter is a method for implementing policy iteration algorithm using Large Language Models and the mechanism of in-context learning.
+Our main contribution in this chapter is a method for implementing the policy iteration algorithm using Large Language Models and the mechanism of in-context learning.
 The algorithm uses a foundation model as both a world model and policy to compute Q-values via rollouts.
 Although we presented the method here as text-based, it